XRPLF/xrpl-dev-portal/content/reliable_tx.md

 1. A transaction is created and signed by account owner.
 2. That transaction is submitted to the network as a candidate transaction.
-   - Badly formed transactions are rejected immediately.
+   - Malformed or nonsensical transactions are rejected immediately.
    - Well formed transactions may provisionally succeed, then later fail.
    - Well formed transactions may provisionally fail, then later succeed.
 3. Through consensus and validation, the transaction is applied to the ledger.
 Even some failed transactions are applied in order to claim a fee for being propagated through the network.